 Like with any job, you have to start from the bottom (cue Drake’s song) to get to the place where you want to be.

-Don’t devalue yourself but, at the same time, accept that you might have to take on opportunities that might only pay for a dinner or two out.
+Don’t devalue yourself.
+However, at the same time, accept that you might have to take on opportunities that might only pay for a dinner or two out.
 It’s not ideal, but the experience is invaluable, especially if the client is prepared to give you an amazing testimonial at the end of it all.

-That said, as you become more experienced and your writing skills improve, you’ll be able to increase your rate accordingly and aim for more lucrative opportunities.
+That said, as you become more experienced and your writing skills improve, you’ll be able to increase your rate accordingly and gain more lucrative opportunities.

 In fact, a lot of freelance writers are currently on six figures for their work, which goes to show that there’s a lot of money to be made in this industry.